ike091/chameleon-slate/notes.md

 # Chameleon Notes

+## MetalLB Notes

+`openstack port set <port-id> --allowed-address ip-address=<additional-ip-address>` *Note that this command is not allowed on the main "shared-net".*

+`openstack port set <port-id> --disable-port-security` results in the following error: "ConflictException: 409: Client Error for url: https://chi.uc.chameleoncloud.org:9696/v2.0/ports/183c2e42-8d82-4263-9236-8b9a2cbcf376, Port Security must be enabled in order to have allowed address pairs on a port."

+Was able to get everything up and running, can use additional internal IP Not sure if allowing additional addresses per port was necessary - verify this Verify that I can reach the ingress controller from another machine on subnet

+## Random

+Compute haswell nodes seem to have multiple interfaces? - verify in docs

+To set up a Chameleon instance without shared-net1: bring up another subnet, with a router connected to the "global" network

 ## Kubespray Cluster behind NAT

 * In `hosts.yaml`, set `access_ip` to the internal IP - `ansible_host` will be set to the external IP, and `ip` will be set to the internal IP